You probably found this article after asking yourself, “What is the BEST menstrual cup for me?” That is a great question!

-- They actually stain easier than their non colored counterparts, possibly because the dye requires the use of chemical additives to bind the color pigments to the silicone and slightly lessens the integrity of the silicone so it breaks down a bit sooner than the clear, and that allows staining to occur.
+- They actually stain easier than their non-colored counterparts, possibly because the dye requires the use of chemical additives to bind the color pigments to the silicone and slightly lessens the integrity of the silicone so it breaks down a bit sooner than the clear, and that allows staining to occur.

 - Some ladies also object to the product containing extra added chemicals that dyes and tints introduce, especially when it is not essential for successful product use.

-We should mention, cups with dyes and tints will be softer than the same brand and material in a clear, un-tinted cup.
+I should mention, cups with dyes and tints will be softer than the same brand and material in a clear, un-tinted cup.

 Incidentally, the recommended way to know when it is time to replace your cup is if it is badly yellowed and discolored.

 Before we get into the period cup reviews, let’s go over some of the brands and list their most distinguished qualities, in general.
 This should help you differentiate between brands when trying to decide where to start when looking for a menstrual cup that is right for you.

 - Lunette’s size 1 is softer than its size 2